Bovine Somatotropin (BST)

 A key factor in FDA’s determination that milk and meat from cows treated with Posilac® is safe for humans to eat is that bST is a large protein.
-When they are eaten, proteins are broken down by digestive enzymes in the human gastrointestinal tract.
-Furthermore, even if it was injected, the human body doesn’t recognize bST because its structure is significantly different from the somatotropin produced in the human pituitary gland.
+Like most dietary proteins, bST is degraded by digestive enzymes in the gastrointestinal tract and not absorbed intact.
+The digested proteolytic fragments have no biological activity.
+Furthermore, even if it was injected, bST does not promote biological activity in the human body because somatotropins from lower mammalian species have no activity in humans.
 Posilac® has a zero day withdrawal.
 This means that the milk and meat from cows is safe for humans to eat at any time after the animal is treated with Posilac®.
 Numerous international health and food safety organizations and many national regulatory agencies have confirmed the safety of milk and meat from bST-treated cows for human consumption.
 Additional information on the safety of milk and meat from treated cows is provided in the references below.

 FDA evaluated the results of numerous studies before approval to determine if Posilac® was safe for treated dairy cows.
 Many of the studies were conducted under typical farm conditions in multiple regions of the U.S. The effects of treatment were evaluated on all aspects of cows’ health, feed intake, ability to have a calf, and the health of their offspring.
 FDA concluded that Posilac® was safe to use in healthy dairy cows.
 Some increased side effects were observed in Posilac®-treated cows, but FDA determined that these effects were manageable under normal U.S. farming conditions.
 The labeling for the product identifies the potential side effects to treated cows so that dairy farmers can make an informed decision on whether to use Posilac® in their herd.
 A post-approval monitoring study in 28 herds around the U.S. and including more than 1000 dairy cows confirmed the safety of the product to treated cows.
 Additional information on the safety of Posilac® for dairy cows is provided in the references below.